-SCE has commenced field verification activities to reconcile their streetlight inventory for light transfer.
+SCE has completed field verification activities to reconcile their streetlight inventory for light transfer.
 Transfer and LED conversion of County streetlights began in March 2021 and will continue in phases through spring 2023.
-To date, approximately 17,000 streetlights have been purchased in various unincorporated communities within the County Lighting Districts and 16,500 of the purchased streetlights have been converted to LED.
+To date, approximately 25,000 streetlights have been purchased in various unincorporated communities within the County Lighting Districts and 20,000 of the purchased streetlights have been converted to LED.

-- 2. Completed 6 pavement improvement projects funded with SB 1 Road Maintenance and Rehabilitation Account (RMRA) totaling approximately \$7.5 million in construction costs. - 3.
-Completed a Cool Pavement Pilot Project, which aimed to measure the effectiveness of cool pavements, which are special light-colored coatings applied to pavement surfaces to reflect sunlight and stay cooler than traditional road pavements.
-The project in the unincorporated County community of Covina tested four different coatings and measured cooling effects, longevity of coatings, and cost effectiveness.
-Public Works partnered with University of Southern California to collect and analyze the data, which was completed in fall 2021.
-The completed research paper was published on March 18, 2022 and can be accessed here: https://iopscience.iop.org/article/10.1088/1748-9326/ac58a8. - 4.
-Continued to construct traffic safety-related improvements for seven projects.
-Improvements support the goals of the Vision Zero Action Plan. - 5.
+- 2. Completed 9 pavement improvement projects funded with SB 1 Road Maintenance and Rehabilitation Account (RMRA) totaling approximately \$10.1 million in construction costs. - 3.
+Continued to construct traffic safety-related improvements for five projects.
+Improvements support the goals of the Vision Zero Action Plan. - 4.
 Continued to work with the Castaic Town Council to complete improvements associated with the Interstate 5 Emergency Mobility Action Plan to mitigate impacts from unpredictable closures of the freeway.
-Future improvements include new traffic signals on The Old Road at Parker Road, and Ridge Route Road at Castaic Road.
+Future improvements include new traffic signals on The Old Road at Parker Road and Ridge Route Road at Castaic Road.
 A communications system and sensors will be installed at the intersections to enable Public Works to monitor traffic conditions and coordinate signal operations with the California Department of Transportation (Caltrans) and the City of Santa Clarita.
-Installation of the traffic signals, sensors, and communications system is anticipated to be installed by July 2023. - 6.
-Continued to support Los Angeles County Department of Public Health's efforts to test for COVID-19.
-Since April 15, 2020, County-owned San Gabriel Valley Airport in the City of El Monte has been serving as a drive-up testing site. - 7.
-Continued to implement cost savings measures to address revenue reduction to the unrestricted gas tax due to COVID-19.
+Installation of the traffic signals, sensors, and communications system is anticipated to be installed by July 2023. - 5.
+Continued to support Public Health's efforts to test for COVID-19.
+Since April 15, 2020, County-owned San Gabriel Valley Airport in the City of El Monte has been serving as a drive-up testing site. - 6.
+Continued to implement cost savings measures to address limited unrestricted gas tax revenues that are needed to cover operations and maintenance program expenditures.
 Implemented short-term steps to reduce the potential for future budget shortfalls by reducing expenditures and increasing available reimbursement for disaster repairs.
-Continued to follow up and monitor significant operations and maintenance programs to measure success in cost savings measures.
-Successfully shifted the funding of programs such as Pavement Marking and Striping from unrestricted gas tax to SB1 RMRA funding to lessen the impacts of the unrestricted gas tax revenue reduction.
-Also, worked to bring awareness and keep expenditures from increasing year-to-year in the Parkway Tree Maintenance program, one of the largest operations and maintenance programs in the Road fund. - 8.
+Continued to follow up and monitor significant operations and maintenance programs to measure success in cost savings measures. - 7.
 Supported the recovery efforts for Disaster Areas impacted by the Woolsey and Creek Fires.
 Continued coordination efforts for disaster recovery funding through Federal Highway Administration (FHWA), Federal Emergency Management Agency (FEMA), and California Office of Emergency Services.
 The total damages to Public Works' infrastructure related to fires impacting the County and subsequent rainstorms is currently estimated at \$99 million, which includes \$77 million related to transportation infrastructure.
-Public Works has completed \$32 million in repairs for these impacted areas, of which \$21 million is for transportation infrastructure.

-9. In December 2018, coordinated, compiled documentation, and submitted a list of projects to Office of Emergency

-Management totaling approximately \$10.6 million in completed FEMA-eligible Public Works projects related to the 2018 Woolsey Fire, of which approximately \$5.9 million was fronted by transportation funds.
-FEMA has now reviewed and approved \$6.4 million of eligible project submittals and Public Works was authorized to bill \$4.8 million.

-10. The 2021 December storms resulted in an estimated \$25.7 million in damages, which includes \$9.2 million in damages to transportation infrastructure.
+Public Works has completed \$32 million in repairs for these impacted areas, of which \$21 million is for transportation infrastructure. - 8.
+In December 2018, coordinated, compiled documentation, and submitted a list of projects to Office of Emergency Management totaling approximately \$10.6 million in completed FEMA-eligible Public Works projects related to the 2018 Woolsey Fire, of which approximately \$5.9 million was fronted by transportation funds.
+FEMA has now reviewed and approved \$6.4 million of eligible project submittals and Public Works was authorized to bill \$4.8 million. - 9.
+The 2021 December storms resulted in an estimated \$25.7 million in damages, which includes \$9.2 million in damages to transportation infrastructure.
 Public Works continued to coordinate internally to collect appropriate documentation for reimbursement of eligible damage repair expenses.
+Public Works submitted and received approval for \$3.6 million in funding from FHWA for eligible projects. - 10.
+Public Works continued to compile cost documentation related to the American Rescue Plan (ARPA) funding.
+CEO allocated approximately \$3.4 million of ARPA funding to Public Works under Tranche 1.
+Public Works has received approximately \$83,000 in reimbursement to date.